tjallo/link-shortener/README.md

 ## TODOs
 * Add authentication for the create route
 * Add more routes, e.g. `/get-all?limit=20`, `POST /delete {shortLink: 'a1b2c3'}` etc.
-* Figure out some kind of front-end situation (svelte-kit)
+* Figure out some kind of front-end admin panel situation (svelte-kit)
 * Add more TODOs